Greater Grand Junction Sports Commission

 This National Championship race will feature the nation’s top collegiate and para road cyclists vying for an opportunity to win a national title after proving themselves in their respective regional events.

-“We are thrilled to bring these two prestigious national championships to the Grand Valley,” said Kristi Pollard, Chairman of the Board for the Greater Grand Junction Sports Commission.
+“We are thrilled to bring these two prestigious national championships to Grand Junction,” said Kristi Pollard, Chairman of the Board for the Greater Grand Junction Sports Commission.
 “Hosting these races offers an excellent opportunity for exposure of the area on a national level.”

 Events begin on Thursday, April 27 and conclude on Sunday, April 30, 2017.
 There will be roughly 350 collegiate athletes and 150 para athletes, plus friends and families, from around the country visiting Grand Junction and participating in this national championship event.